The Easiest Indoor Plants that Thrive in Low Light

 The Easiest Indoor Plants that Thrive in Low Light - roomfortuesday.com

-A plant that tolerates low light will only survive for so long- and supplementation is necessary to keep it alive (time put outside, a grow light, etc).
-It won’t grow, it will often look unhappy or drop leaves, but it can survive with extra attention.
+A plant that tolerates low light will only survive for so long- and supplementation is necessary to keep it alive (time spent outside in the sun, a grow light, etc).
+It won’t grow, it will look unhappy or drop leaves, but it can survive with extra attention.
 I’ve tried these plants many, many times and have continued to fail, so I decided this is not a direction I wanted to try again.

 A plant that is better suited for low light, indoor conditions will thrive… it will grow, it will look happy, and it doesn’t require extra effort- just a spot near a window and correct watering.
 This seemed like a much safer and easier bet!
 Turns out, I was simply choosing the wrong plants.